HugoSmits/launchWebSetupUdacity/README.md

 7. #### It's running
 	Once your instance has started up, you can log into it with SSH from your browser.

 	The public IP address of the instance is displayed along with its name.
-In the above picture it's 54.84.49.254.
+For intstance 54.84.49.254.

 	Note: When you set up OAuth for your application, you will need a DNS name that refers to your instance's IP address.
 You can use the xip.io service to get one; this is a public service offered for free by Basecamp.
 For instance, the DNS name 54.84.49.254.xip.io refers to the server above.